What is Ellansé®?

 How much does it cost?

 Your treatment costs will depend on which type of Ellansé® you choose and how long you want the results to last.
-You can expect to pay between £250 for one millilitre of Ellansé®-S to £600 for one millilitre of Ellansé®-E. How much is used depends on the area being treated.
+You can expect to pay upwards of £250 for one millilitre of Ellansé®-S to £700 for one millilitre of Ellansé®-E. How much is used depends on the area being treated.
+Prices vary depending on the clinic and the qualifications of the provider.

 Is it worth it?